dkelly255/PP4-Fantasy-Football-Centre/README.md

 ?                           ^                             ^
 ```

-Through troubleshooting and using the `Rubber Duck` method, I was able to retrace my steps through all elements of my code & determine that in order to get the automated test apssing again I simply required an update to the question sequence in the test to the below:
+Through troubleshooting and using the `Rubber Duck` method, I was able to retrace my steps through all elements of my code & determine that in order to get the automated test passing again I simply required an update to the question sequence in the test to the below:

 ```
 question1 = create_question(question_text="Past question 1.", days=-5)